Get Items

 Pause on Item Text Boxes

-you will get an item text box that allows you to open the pause menu.
+encounter a “New Item” text box that allows you to open the inventory.

 The :pause-during